cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/README.md

 To act as an example of how to use the DTVF, as well as a template upon which new visualisations can be based, two visualisations have been produced.
 One to show the Mapbox implementation, and one to show CesiumJS.

-Before attempting to create their own visualisations, developers should try running the appropriate example visualisation and read it's associated README.
+Before attempting to create their own visualisations, developers should try running the appropriate example visualisation and read its associated README.
 These examples can be found within the [DTVF](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/web/digital-twin-vis-framework) directory.

 # Support